Losant/workflow-node-catalog/sigfox/README.md

 This node is developed and maintained by [Losant](https://www.losant.com).
 Please place issues, comments, or questions on the [Losant Forums](https://forums.losant.com).

-Copyright (c) 2019 Losant IoT, Inc
+Copyright © 2019 Losant IoT, Inc

 <https://www.losant.com>